 Vocabulary and phrases related to business trips, recruitment, intercultural issues, sales and negotiations are also covered.
-Language specific to particular career paths such as marketing, customer services, communication, Human Resources, purchasing and management are looked at and there are courses for those who want to follow careers paths in tourism, banking or logistics.
+Language specific to particular career paths such as marketing, communication, customer services, Human Resources, purchasing and sales are looked at and there are courses for those who want to follow careers paths in tourism, banking or logistics.
 Start with our online business English course for the Management sector.

 The course includes videos with dialogues using our team of native English speakers.
 There is plenty of practical advice and the opportunity to create a professional CV in English too.